yulialitvinova/yulialitvinova.github.io/_pages/about.md

   - /about.html
 ---

-I am an IMPRS-IS PhD scholar jointly supervised by Dr. Ksenia Keplinger (leader of the “Organizational Leadership & Diversity” researchgroup) at the [Max Planck Institute for Intelligent Systems](https://imprs.is.mpg.de/) and Dr. Michael Sedlmair (leader of the [“Visualization and Virtual/Augmented Reality”](https://www.visus.uni-stuttgart.de/) research group) at the University of Stuttgart.
+I am an IMPRS-IS PhD scholar jointly supervised by Dr. Ksenia Keplinger (leader of the “Organizational Leadership & Diversity” research group) at the [Max Planck Institute for Intelligent Systems](https://imprs.is.mpg.de/) and Dr. Michael Sedlmair (leader of the [“Visualization and Virtual/Augmented Reality”](https://www.visus.uni-stuttgart.de/) research group) at the University of Stuttgart.

 I completed my M.Sc. degree in Informatics from the [Technical University of Munich](https://www.cit.tum.de/en/cit/studies/degree-programs/master-informatics/) in the year 2020, specialising at the intersection of Machine Learning/Deep Learning and Natural Language Processing.